Fireworks eye injuries caused by shrapnel, not blasts

-NEW YORK, July 3 (Reuters Health) - Just in time for July 4th, a U.S. study shows for the first time how fireworks can damage eyeballs.
+NEW YORK (Reuters Health) - Just in time for July 4th, a U.S. study shows for the first time how fireworks can damage eyeballs.

 There are more than 2,000 eye injuries from fireworks every year in the United States, most occurring during Independence Day celebrations, but the exact mechanism behind the injuries had escaped researchers until now.